 Professor Costello-Sullivan teaches courses in 19th and 20th-century English and Irish literature, poetry, and post-colonial literature.
 She began at Le Moyne in 2004, after earning a B.A. in English and Spanish at Rutgers University-New Brunswick, and her M.A. and Ph.D. in English/Irish Studies from Boston College.
 She is the author of Mother/Country: Politics of the Personal in the Fiction of Colm Tóibín and the editor of a critical edition of J. Sheridan Le Fanu's novella Carmilla with Syracuse University Press.
-Her critical edition of Norah Hoult's Poor Women! is forthcoming in 2016 with Anthem Press.
+Her critical edition of Norah Hoult's Poor Women! was published in December 2016 by Anthem Press.
+In addition to her faculty position, Professor Costello-Sullivan is Dean of the College of Arts & Sciences.

 Return to English.